- DJI launches the DJI FlyCart 30 delivery drone;

 Representing DJI's first heavy-lift aircraft since the M600 range, there are multiple use-cases where the drone could be flown within the confines of a more simplistic VLOS capacity to deliver items within visual line of site to benefit a range of sectors, such as emergency response and port-to-ship deliveries of defibrillators and document handovers.

-In essence, many organisations will see tangible benefits of this new drone in both a short and long-term capacity, and any moves from DJI to introduce it to UK shores would surely be welcomed.
+In essence, many organisations will see tangible benefits of this new drone in both a short and long-term capacity.